 - Sex without consent is sexual assault.

-- Sexual assault can happen to anyone of any age and gender and be committed by anyone of any age and gender.
+- Sexual assault can happen to anyone of any age and gender.
+Anyone of any age and gender can commit assault.

-- The term ‘survivor’ is generally used when referring to a person who has been sexually assaulted.
+- The term ‘survivor’ usually refers to a person who’s been sexually assaulted.
 If the person identifies as ‘victim’, one would use that same language.
 The word ‘victim’ is often used by police or in a legal sense.

 If your child has been assaulted, they may come to you for help.
-You may experience a wide range of feelings and reactions (e.g. shock, anger, fear, guilt, anxiety) and these are all normal.
-The way that you respond to your child is very important.
-Positive and supportive responses are more likely to help with the recovery process.
+You will likely go through all types of feelings and reactions (e.g., shock, anger, fear, guilt, or anxiety)—these are all normal.
+The way that you respond to your child is important.
+Positive and supportive responses are more likely to help your child as they recover from the assault.

-If a sexual assault is disclosed to you, here are some supportive things you can do or say:
+If your child tells you that they’ve been sexual assaulted, here are some supportive things you can do or say:

-- Listen: Remain calm and give them your complete attention.
+- Listen.
+Stay calm and give them your full attention.
 Let them know you hear what they told you.

-- Believe: Believe what they told you.
+- Believe.
+Believe what they tell you.
 Say, “I believe you.”
-Recognize that disclosing an assault takes courage and strength.
+Let them know that talking about the assault takes courage and strength.

 - Stress that it’s not their fault.
-Survivors typically blame themselves.
-Remind them that the perpetrator is responsible for what happened.
+Survivors usually blame themselves.
+Remind them that only the perpetrator is responsible for what happened.

 - Know where to get help.
-It’s helpful to know where to go such as your local distress phone number or sexual assault support agency.
+Ask them if they’ve reached out to a support service.
+Let them know they can call a distress helpline or sexual assault support agency.